 Required for all freshmen in Industrial Engineering Technology.
-Topics covered will be ABET requirements, engineering technology as a profession, academic requirements, advisement, software packages, career opportunities, measurement systems, project management, ethics and professionalism.
+Topics include academic requirements, advisement, software packages, career opportunities, and project management.
+Additional topics include professional, ethical and social responsibilities; respect for diversity and a knowledge of contemporary professional, societal and global issues; and a commitment to quality, timeliness and continuous improvement.
 Cross listed with CTC/MTC 101.